 The Blockchain is disrupting many industries, either as public and decentralized or private and centralized.
 Blockchains are potentially suitable for the recording of events such as real estate transfers, medical records, identity management, transaction processing, food traceability, and safety or voting.
 Many blockchain start-up companies are emerging.
 Existing companies who add “blockchain” to their name or strategic focus have seen a significant rise in their stock value, for example, Kodak.

-As explained by the dictionary Merriam-Webster.com – “The sometimes perplexing domain of digital financial exchanges opens a window into a subject that requires explanation for many of us, hence the detailed definition of cryptocurrency as well as an entry for initial coin offering, which refers to the first sale of Bitcoin-like digital currency.
+As explained by the dictionary Merriam-Webster.com – “The sometimes perplexing domain of digital financial exchanges opens a window into a subject that requires an explanation for many of us, hence the detailed definition of cryptocurrency as well as an entry for initial coin offering, which refers to the first sale of Bitcoin-like digital currency.
 Keeping records of financial transactions in a digital database as part of a publicly accessible network uses blockchain technology.”

 Merriam-Webster was established in 1828 and they recently added 850 that comes from a “cross-section of our linguistic culture”.